 Pantograph machines are available in two dimensional and three-dimensional models.
 The two-dimensional pantograph is used for engraving letters or other designs.
 Whereas three-dimensional models are employed for copying any shape and contour of the workpiece.

 A profiling machine duplicated the full size of the template attached to the machine.
 Here the spindle can be adjusted vertically and the cutter horizontally across the table.

 A hardened guide pin regulates the movement of the cutter.
-The longitudinal movement of the table and crosswise movement of the cutter head follows the movement of the guide pin on the template.
+The longitudinal movement of the table and the

 The tracer controlled milling machine reproduces irregular or complex shapes of dies, moulds by synchronized (matched) movements of the cutter and tracing elements.

 The movement of the stylus energized an oil relay system which in turn operates the main hydraulic system for the table.
 This arrangement is termed as a servomechanism.

 A milling machine is a machine tool that cuts metal as the workpiece is fed against a rotating multipoint cutter.
 The milling cutter rotates at a very high speed because of the multiple cutting edges, it cuts the metal at a very fast rate.
 This machine can also hold single or multiple cutters at the same time.

 Following are the different types of milling cutters:

 - Right-hand rotational cutter